An Appalachian Trail Tale

 “Befriend pain and you’ll never be alone.”

 Throughout this journey I’ve been forced to befriend pain.
 Like a devoted dog, it won’t leave my side (or my back or my knees or my feet or my shins or my hips or any other part of me).
-Yes.
+Yep.
 Pain is an acquired taste.
-And pain is everywhere on a long trail.
+And pain is acquired everywhere on a long trail.

 I’m pleased to write the cocktail worked!
 Upon waking, I thought if drugs are the answer to this test, count me in!
 Better living through poison!
 I can easily be on the All Painkiller Diet!
 It’ll liberate me from the liability of lugging large loads!